-MKT 361 Marketing (3)
+MKT 361 Marketing (3) [Prerequisite: MGT 301 Essentials of Management]

 Managers and their understanding of the role of marketing for an organization.
 Emphasis will be given to the factors that affect consumer behavior, the development and evaluation of an organization's marketing strategies, and the fundamental marketing variables.